 Federal and provincial student loans from the Canadian government are usually restricted to domestic students, leaving international students with the option of taking out a loan with a commercial bank or other third party.
 Bank loans often require collateral or a co-signing family member, as well as extensive proof of your financial situation and ability to repay.

 Third-party student loan companies won’t ask for a co-signatory, but you’ll still need to have a realistic plan for repayment, so think carefully about how you’ll manage any loan agreement before signing anything.

 Many universities across Canada offer scholarships for students coming from abroad, and it’s best to visit the individual websites of the universities that interest you and get in touch with any questions.

 Some universities offer full scholarships to international students, such as the Lester B. Pearson Scholarship at the University of Toronto, which covers the full cost of tuition, books, residence and incidentals for your entire course.

 While it’s always worth applying for any full scholarships you may be eligible for, scholarships that cover all costs are usually merit based and extremely competitive, so you shouldn’t rely on them as your only source of funding.

 Far more common are smaller university scholarships and bursaries that can be used to cover some (but not all) of your costs.
-Many of these will be less advertised online or only become available to apply for once you’ve matriculated, so reach out directly to your university and your subject department to find out more.
-You may not fund your whole degree this way, but you may get a few hundred dollars towards equipment or travel for an educational trip, which will all add up.
+Many of these will be less advertised online or will become available to apply for only once you’ve matriculated, so reach out directly to your university and your subject department to find out more.
+You might not fund your whole degree this way, but you might get a few hundred dollars towards equipment or travel for an educational trip, which will all add up.

 Also, Canadian universities will usually have some form of emergency bursary programmes available to current and continuing students who find themselves with unexpected financial struggles during their course.
 Eligible students can apply throughout their studies and must demonstrate financial need.
 These are for unforeseen circumstances, so cannot be relied on as your plan A for funding your degree.